Veterinarians

 Read More

-He’s grateful for the professional horseman in the industry and the quality of stock he gets to see.
+He’s grateful for the professional horsemen in the industry and the quality of stock he gets to see.
 “The centralized location for all farms that Lexington offers requires less time in the truck and more time to be a vet,” he explains.
 “The roads we travel and farms we are on daily are beautiful and not taken for granted.”

 Dr. Smith is married with two daughters; he enjoys spending time watching his kids in their various sports activities, along with hunting, fishing, hiking and the outdoors.